 If the indicator light flashes and the buzzer sounds when you push in the "4WD" button, reduce your speed or stop the vehicle and reset.

 Never push the "4WD" button if wheels are slipping.
 Stop the slipping or spinning before shifting.

-To shift from "H4" mode to "H2" mode, push the "4WD" button again to turn it off.
+To shift from "H4" to "H2", push the "4WD" button again to turn it off.